fiiiu/tangamandapio/posts/the-dream-ship.md

 > dream.
 Nothing is consistent,
 > save for the essence of the place.
 >
-> We are friend here on this vessel,
+> We are friends here on this vessel,
 > and we do not harm each other.
 >
 > And this is odd.